raylai-proj/line_chart_api/README.md

 # line_chart_api <br >
-This is a comprehensive project that provide daily work simulation. <br >
-The project allow users to quickly generate results of their laboratory work. <br >
+This is a comprehensive project that provide daily work simulation.
+The project allow users to quickly generate results of their laboratory work.
-The development of this project is refer to following webpages: <br >
 The project has several functional components and will be introduced sequentially. <br >

 ## The Window layout:
 The window layout class development utilized library: tkinter, tkinter.ttk, and ttk.py apis: label, button, combobox.<br >